Rebuilding Cylinders Yourself

 We recommend you bring it to an Authorized Navtec Service Center, but if that is not convenient you can send it directly to us.

 Units are thoroughly inspected and rebuilt to original specifications and come w/ a 2-year Factory warranty.
-Current turnaround time @ aprox.
-10 days.
+Current turnaround time @ approximately 10 days.

 Q: I have a 40 year old Navtec backstay adjuster on my boat that is now leaking oil.
 Can this be repaired?

-A: Yes, in most cases it will only need a Seal Kit to be returned to functioning as new.
+A: Yes, in most cases it will only need a Seal Kit and a Professional Rebuild to be returned to functioning as new.
+See Owner’s Manuals to determine which Integral Adjuster you have.
+If you have a Standard Cylinder, See Navtec Cylinders to determine which size Cylinder you have.

 As always, we recommend you bring it to an Authorized Navtec Service Center, but if that is not convenient you can send it directly to us.